timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-08-24
+# Objectives for Today 2021-08-25

-- Fiddling with the physics engine and spring constraints.
+- Playing with Twitch Panels
+- Reviewing Marketing tasks to cancel or actually line up.
+- Possibly opening Rally of Rockets to fix the twitch oauth.

 **Purpose**